RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   implementations of standard functions.
 Think, for example, a `sin()` function for SIMD vectors.
-  If a class needs to compute a sine for some type `T`, I would just let it call `rsSin()` and provide a suitable explicit specialization of `rsSin()` for that type `T` and the templatized code of the class would the compile just fine when the class template is instantiated for type `T`. ...TBC...
+  If a class needs to compute a sine for some type `T`, I would just let it call `rsSin()` and provide a suitable explicit specialization of `rsSin()` for that type `T` and the templatized code of the class would then compile just fine when the class template is instantiated for type `T`. ...TBC...

 - Class names